Nautch: Nautch girls

 A nautch girl is a dancer who makes a living by entertaining men, women and children of all social classes, regions, castes and religions on various occasions including parties, weddings, christenings, religious ceremonies, and other social events.
 Their dances were simplified combination of kathak, dasi attam and folk dance.
 Wandering troops of nautch girls often traveled to different places, performed impromptu roadside dance performances or just turned up uninvited to perform at the homes of their richer patrons who were customarily obliged to pay them.
-They performed everywhere, in the homes of their patrons, public places or on stage, also in Mughal courts, palaces of nawabs, mahals (castles) of rajas, bungalows of British officers, homes of nobles, havelis (mansions) of zamindars (landowners) and many other places.
+They performed everywhere, in the homes of their patrons, public places or on stage, also in Mughal courts, palaces of nawabs, mahals (castles) of rajas, bungalows of British officers, homes of nobles, havelis (mansions) of zamindars (landowners) and many other places.Nautch from the Beria community in Uttar Pradesh who perform public dances are called Berin.
+Nautchs from the Gand or Gondh communities in central India are called Deogarni.
+Groups of nautchs from the Telangana region in southern India are called Bogams.
+These groups of folk artists are all Hindu.